JayStalt/BoidsGame/README.md

 ## Run Game
 To run the game, clone the repository and navigate to the boids folder, in the boids folder, open index.html to access the game.
 Certain browser may block JSON data, so you may have to run a local server.

-https://github.com/JoshuaRemington/BoidsGame/assets/107597790/cace012f-ff14-4fe0-983e-cf4fb3866e2d
+Game Footage (Full game footage is available in the folder) https://github.com/JoshuaRemington/BoidsGame/assets/107597790/cace012f-ff14-4fe0-983e-cf4fb3866e2d